-- a.
-Agency designated computer equipment and word processing software should be used, to the extent possible, to prepare all portions of the report. - b.
-Font type and sizes on the cover sheet should remain the same as the Shell/Proforma report.
+a.
+Agency designated computer equipment and word processing software should be used, to the extent possible, to prepare all portions of the report.

+b.
+Font type and sizes on the title page should remain the same as the CaseWare shell/pro forma report.
 Size 12 "Times New Roman" font type should be used in the remainder of the report.
-When necessary to fit all the data in a report table, the font size for the entire table may be reduced to size 10. - c.
-In the report, each sentence should be followed by two spaces.
+When necessary to fit all the data in a report table, the font size for the entire table may be reduced to size 10.